bouvens/red-squares/README.md

 npm run start
 ```

-Also there's a script for local build:
+Also, there's a script for a local build:
 ```Shell
 npm run build
 ```

 ## Controlling by AI

-A controller is a Javascript function that accepted a state of the game and return new position to which the hero should move.
-Hero moving to a new position with his maximum speed.
-To move with lower speed controller should return position closer to current.
+A controller is a JavaScript function that accepts a state of the game and returns a new position to which the Hero should move.
+The Hero is moving to a new location with his maximum speed.
+To proceed with a lower speed controller should return position closer to current.

 There's an example of a controller that moves the hero until he reaches a randomly chosen position: